ajm475du/irods-vagrant/README.md

 * Run 'irodsctl start' to start up iRODS and use the `i-commands`.

+# Usage outside of Vagrant

+To apply the scripts directly to an Ubuntu system, without Vagrant, you could do this:

+    git clone $IRODS_VAGRANT_URL
+    sudo adduser vagrant
+    sudo passwd -l vagrant
+    sudo mkdir -p /vagrant
+    sudo cp irods-vagrant/* /vagrant # Don't need files [RVw]* though sudo --login sh -c 'cd /vagrant && . ./irods.sh'

+    sudo --login sh -c 'cd /vagrant && . ./tls.sh'

+    sudo --login sh -c 'cd /vagrant && . ./cw_in.sh'

+    sh /vagrant/cw_run.sh

+This last command assumes that you have graphics on the system.
+If not, you could put your ssh public key in user vagrant's `~/.ssh/authorized_keys` and do this:

+    ssh -X vagrant@$IRODS_HOST 'sh /vagrant/cw_run.sh'

 # Notes

 * Your local port 1247 will be forwarded to port 1247 in the VM.